Processing math: 100%

 Japan

-In this and subsequent sections of this post, we’ll use the methods provide by the RECON packages described above to assess the success or otherwise of public health efforts (or lack thereof) in containing or slowing spread of the COVID-19 virus.2
+In this and subsequent sections of this post, we’ll use the methods provide by the RECON packages described above to assess the success or otherwise of public health efforts (or lack thereof) in containing or slowing spread of the COVID-19 virus.Yes, I know the official name for the virus is SARS-CoV-2, and that COVID-19 is the name for the disease it causes.
+But any mention of SARS-Cov-2 tends to confuse all but the most expert of audiences.

 All non-cruise ships cases